 The PPE tables provided in NFPA 70E are valid only for a limited range equipment and installations.
-Where the equipment or installation does not match one of the tables' entries, the analysis method is needed.
+Where the equipment or installation does not match one of the tables' entries, you should conduct an incident energy analysis.

 Arc Flash PPE Labels and Signage

-Whatever method is used to decide the appropriate level of PPE, that information needs to be posted on or near the equipment with an informative arc flash label.
-NFPA 70E includes specific requirements for these equipment labels in Article 130.5(D), and one of those requirements is for PPE information.
+Whatever method is used to decide the appropriate level of PPE, that information must be posted on or near the equipment with an informative arc flash label.
+NFPA 70E includes specific requirements for these equipment labels in Article 130.5(D); one such requirement is to display PPE information.
 This information should appear using at least one of the following four methods:

 - Incident Energy and Working Distance: If an Incident Energy Analysis has been performed, the results of that analysis can provide detailed information on the amount of heat energy that workers need to protect themselves from.
 Because the effective Incident Energy decreases dramatically as a worker’s distance from the equipment increases, it’s important to specify which Working Distance was used for the calculations.

-- Arc Flash PPE Category: If the Arc Flash PPE Category system applies, this approach offers a simple shortcut.
+- Arc Flash PPE Category: If the NFPA’s tables cover the equipment in your facility, this approach offers a simple shortcut.
 Each of the numbered categories, from 1 to 4, refers to a specific set of equipment.
 To avoid confusion and possible contradiction, the Incident Energy and the Arc Flash PPE Category should not be used for the same equipment.

 - Minimum Arc Rating for Clothing: This approach effectively tells workers how much protection they need, which can simplify the process of job-to-job PPE selection.
 Every piece of arc flash PPE will be clearly marked by the manufacturer with its arc rating; workers simply need to match their PPE with the label, and wear equipment that meets or exceeds this required protective value.

 - Site-Specific PPE Identification: Where another approach makes sense for a facility, the NFPA offers this option.
 Some sites use a full listing of the different PPE elements required for safe work, while others use a customized or color-coded system, such as “Blue Suit with Hood.”
-When this approach is used, it’s critical to maintain effective employee training to ensure that every qualified worker understand the system that is used.
+With this approach, it’s critical to maintain effective employee training to ensure workers understand the system in place.

 These labels or signs must be legible and durable, standing up to whatever environment they are in.
 The DuraLabel line of printers from Graphic Products offers a simple and reliable way to make these labels on-site and on-demand.